nilsstreedain/nilsstreedain/README.md

 Hello, my name is Nils Streedain.
 I am a Maker/Student from Portland Oregon.
 I spend a lot of time working on open source projects from coding to [3D modeling](https://www.printables.com/social/1142-nilsstreedain/about).
 I am currently studying Computer Science with a focus on Cyber Security at Oregon State University.

 ### 🔭 I’m currently working on...
-- 🧑🏻‍💻 [bereal-bypass](https://github.com/nilsstreedain/bereal-bypass) - A web/CLI tool used to upload custom images to BeReal, highlighting various security implications of the platform.
+- 🧑🏻‍💻 [bereal-bypass](https://github.com/nilsstreedain/bereal-bypass) - A tool used to upload custom images to BeReal, highlighting security implications of the platform.
 - 🏔️ [happy-trails](https://github.com/nilsstreedain/happy-trails) - A simple, privacy focused, open source hiking app for iOS.
-- 🔓 [duo-bypass](https://github.com/nilsstreedain/duo-bypass) - A web/CLI tool used to generate valid DUO HOTP codes on 3rd party apps other than the proprietary DUO Mobile app.
+- 🔓 [duo-bypass](https://github.com/nilsstreedain/duo-bypass) - A tool used to generate DUO codes on 2FA apps other than the proprietary DUO Mobile app.
 - ☁️ [Cloud-C2-Docker](https://github.com/nilsstreedain/Cloud-C2-Docker) - A dockerized version of the Hak5 Cloud C2 server application.
 - And much more!